shunwen/good-night-app/README.md

 - Set up database `rails db:setup`
 - Start Rails server `rails server`
 - Test APIs at https://localhost:3000/api_test (created with Claude Code, not all APIs are supported here).
+It doesn't refresh information automatically, manual refresh the page to keep things up to date.

 ## Assumptions

 For simplicity:

 - No user registration features.
 Create users through the API test page or Rails console: `user = User.create!(name: "your_name")`.
 - Casual authentication uses cookie-based sessions.
 It's still signed, use `POST /session` with payload `{user_id: "your user id"}` to get the signed cookie.
   Use `DELETE /session` to sign out.
 - Users have only two attributes: `id` and `name`.
 - HTML views from scaffolding remain for easier manual testing.
+- Basic "follow" functionality is implemented.
+Due to sharding, it takes extra steps to retrieve one's followers, some related features are removed.
+- Additional operations are not automated, e.g. `ArchiveOldSleepsJob` needs further scheduling before going to production.

 ## Requirements

 - For API routes, see `config/routes.rb`.
 Most APIs follow Rails conventions.
   Check `schema.rb` for model attributes.
   ```ruby
   namespace :users do
     resources :sleeps